"

 1. Problem

-A ball is suspended by two ropes, and rests on an inclined surface with angle 15°.
-Rope A pulls on the ball with force 200 N, and rope B has force 150 N. They each have angles of 20° and 60° from the inclined surface plane, as shown in the image below.
+A ball is suspended by two ropes and rests on an inclined surface at an angle of 15°.
+Rope A pulls on the ball with a force of 200 N, and rope B has a force of 150 N. They each have angles of 20° and 60°, respectively, from the inclined surface plane, as shown in the image below.

 a) Draw a free-body diagram of the ball